 Differences Between WordPress vs Wix

 WordPress is an open-source, the most popular software tool for creating websites and blogs.
-In a common way, it is the best software tool which is easier and powerful for blogging and content management system (CMS).
+In a common way, it is the best software tool that is easier and powerful for blogging and content management system (CMS).
 Even if you don’t know how to create a website, no issue at all as with WordPress, users don’t need to know any programming or designing skills because WordPress has thousands of themes that can be used to the creation of website and content management.
 To use WordPress, we don’t need to install any software as WordPress runs online and can be modified from anywhere with internet access and save your changes.
 WordPress doesn’t have limitations or rules to host your website; you can host your WordPress website at any hosting provider.
-At present, nearly 27 percent of websites available over the internet is built on WordPress.
+At present, nearly 42.1 percent of websites available over the internet are built on WordPress.
 WordPress was created as a standalone project in 2003; later, it becomes open source and is contributed by the developer’s community.
 As WordPress is standalone software, we need to install it on a web server, then only we can use it to building and content management of the website.

 Wix is a premium, popular website builder by which users can create websites and blogging sites for desktop and mobile with the use of online drag and drop tools in Wix.
-Wix will come as a hosted website platform with all components needed for building a website with a specific price.
+Wix will come as a hosted website platform with all components needed for building a website at a specific price.
 Wix provides software for content management, add-ons and extensions for different functions such as online marketing, Facebook, Twitter, and community forums like git.
 They also provide hosting with different pricing.
 Wix was created in the year 2006.
 Users can create free websites from Wix, but they can’t utilize all the functionalities; if they want to have all functionalities, we need to purchase a plan that provides premium access to the website.
 Wix is a tool that we can sign up then; it allows building and then managing the website and taking care of hosting.

 Head to Head Comparison Between WordPress and Wix (Infographics)